 Brookfield, Molly M. “Beyond Urban Reform: Women’s Activism in the City before and after Suffrage” (review essay).
 Journal of Urban History 48, no. 6 (November 1, 2022): 1431–38.

 Brookfield, Molly.
 Review of The Wages of History: Emotional Labor on Public History’s Front Lines by Amy M. Tyson.
 Public Archaeology 14, no. 1 (February 2015): 75-77.

 Manuscripts under Review

 Brookfield, Molly.
-“The Girl Watcher: Selling the Right to Look in the Postwar United States.”
-Submitted to Gender & History, February 2022.
+“The Girl Watcher: Celebrating a Man’s Right to Look in the Post-War United States.”
+Revised and resubmitted to Gender & History, August 2022.

 “Street Harassment: Then and Now.”
 Reverb Effect.
 November 4, 2019.

 “Why Are You Constantly Harassing Us on the Street?”
 The Devil’s Tale: Dispatches from the David M. Rubenstein Rare Book & Manuscript Library.
 July 25, 2018.